Law enforcement gunfire that killed armed driver in Fairbanks also wounded passenger and trooper, updated account says

 - Amos LaneAmerican politician (1778-1849)

 Jun.
-23—A woman and an Alaska state trooper wounded by gunfire during a fatal officer-involved shooting Monday in Fairbanks were shot by law enforcement, troopers said Thursday in an updated account.
+24—A woman and an Alaska State Trooper wounded by gunfire during a fatal officer-involved shooting Monday in Fairbanks were shot by law enforcement, troopers said Thursday in an updated account.

 The Anchorage man killed during the incident did not fire his weapon, troopers said.